- Finance & Tech

 Survival skills and prepping go hand-in-hand for me.
 You can be prepared all you want, but if you do not know how to truly utilize the tools you have then they become pointless.
 I have a room full of blades, and outdoor gear but that would mean nothing if I did not know how to properly use those items.

 “You can be prepared all you want, but if you do not know how to truly utilize the tools you have then they become pointless.”

-Prepping is one thing, but actually putting yourself in a survival situation is a whole new experience and Naked And Afraid taught me that more than anything.
-I thought I was going in so prepared and knowledgeable, I had so many ideas and things that I wanted to do on Naked And Afraid but when I was put in my location I found that a lot of the resources I needed were not there.
+Prepping is one thing, but actually putting yourself in a survival situation is a whole new experience and the show taught me that more than anything.
+I thought I was going in so prepared and knowledgeable, I had so many ideas and things that I wanted to do on the show but when I was put in my location I found that a lot of the resources I needed were not there.

 True prepping involves two major components, being prepared and knowing how to execute your preparation.
 One overlooked component of prepping is having the skill set to survive if you are stripped of everything.

 If an apocalypse were to hit while you were away from home, what would you do next?
 How would you survive without any gear?
 That is an important part of survival I think many don’t consider; the idea of having to survive with nothing.